Investors can use many tools and resources to analyze their portfolios and the economy. The topics here connect closely, so we’ll cover them together:

 The standard deviation is not necessary to perform this calculation.

-An investor may seek high returns with a highly volatile (risky) security.
-While a fair amount of risk may be present with any given investment, it can be balanced out with the potential returns of other securities.
-For example, a loss experienced on luxury cruise line stock due to an economic downturn may be offset by the returns on a defensive investment like pharmaceutical company stock.
+An investor might pursue higher returns by holding a volatile (risky) security.
+That risk can be balanced by holding other securities whose returns don’t move the same way at the same time.
+For example, losses in luxury cruise line stock during an economic downturn might be offset by returns in a defensive investment like pharmaceutical company stock.

-When a portfolio is properly diversified, the risk/return profile of any one given security is not important.
-Instead, the risk/return profile of the overall portfolio should be the primary focus.
-This means a conservative, risk-averse investor may allocate a small portion of their assets to a high-risk security and still maintain a suitable portfolio.
+When a portfolio is properly diversified, the risk/return profile of any one security becomes less important.
+The focus shifts to the risk/return profile of the overall portfolio.
+This is why a conservative, risk-averse investor might still allocate a small portion of assets to a high-risk security and maintain a suitable overall portfolio.

 Sign up for free to take 7 quiz questions on this topic